sskmy1024y/dotfiles/test/docker/README.md

 1. **Remote Installation Test** - Tests the one-liner installation from GitHub
 2. **Local Installation Test** - Tests cloning and installing from local repository
 3. **Cleanup Test** - Tests the uninstallation process
+4. **Bats Tests** - Runs unit and integration tests using Bats framework

 ## Adding New Tests